chipbell4/chipbell4.github.io/_posts/2024-01-04-frederick-web-technology-webaudio-talk.md

 So, engineers have come up with compression algorithms to improve that performance.
 Some are lossy like MP3, and some are lossless like FLAC.

 In order to play these types of files they'd need to be decoded to PCM first.
-Many decoders can do this on-the-fly!
+Many decoders can do this on-the-fly (like the `<audio/>` tag)!

 ## How Does WebAudio Approach Sound In General?
 - All WebAudio access occurs through an `AudioContext` object.